David Rocastle: Manchester City

 Late in December 1993, he moved to Maine Road as replacement for David White, who in turn had joined Leeds earlier that month.
 Rocastle moved to City in a straight swap valued at £2 million and he made his debut against Southampton in a 1–1 draw 28 December 1993.

 He was an instant hit with the fans and his class shone through immediately in a side that included a number of budget signings.
 Even though he was only 26, he had suffered numerous injuries in recent seasons and they were beginning to take their toll.
 But Rocastle still had what it took to thrill the City fans and, against Ipswich Town 5 February 1994, he produced one moment of Brazilian skill that set up a goal for Carl Griffiths and all but lifted the roof off Maine Road.
 It was a dummy, feign and drag back that saw him spin away from three defenders before his low cross was turned in by Griffiths at the near post to make it 1–1.

 In Manchester City Rocastle scored two goals as City finished 16th in the Premier League – their lowest finish since winning promotion to the top flight in 1989.
 Rocastle scored the winning goal against Swindon Town 26 February 1994, and his second 5 March against Queens Park Rangers in a 1–1 draw at Loftus Road.

-Though his career hadn't flourished since leaving his beloved Gunners, Rocastle's time with the Blues proved that, on his day, he was still one of the best English midfielders of his generation.
-He only played 23 games for City and it's amazing he made the impact he did given that he was only with the club for eight months, but he had and there was a great deal of disappointment when he was allowed to join Chelsea a few weeks before the 1994/95 season.
+He made 23 appearances for the club before moving to Chelsea shortly before the start of the 1994-95 season.